hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 However, it is up to Services to manage the lifecycle of these files, and not the platform.

 There will not be any other separate artifacts stored elsewhere (e.g., directly on disk.).
-The only artifact that will continue to be stored on disk separately from the State is the `config.txt`, which, as explained in *Bootstrapping Genesis for a brand-new network* section below, will only ever be used once during a genesis of a brand-new network.
-The `config.txt` file, or at least its part that describes the address book components, will never be used in the life cycle of an existing network after that.

 ### Startup procedure (pseudo-code)